Priax/PikTekChat/README.md

 A little program I did using Rust and SDL2

-I made it on Fedora Linux so I don't know if it works on other OS/Distros
+I made it on Fedora Linux so I don't know if it works on other OS/Distros You also need to install rust to run it, use <code>Cargo run</code> to run it !

 It's a drawing program which draws using a line made out of circles, you can :